bsol-oss/react-datatable5/docs/form_notes.md

 For string input variant `id-picker`, it will generate a selector that can pop up a search to help the selection.
 After the user select a options, the input will show the selected record, and save its correspond string value in the form object.

-You MUST include the keyword `foreign_key` and a object with keys `display_column`, `table`, `column`.
-The `display_column` key is the column that show the label for that value to user, and `column` key is the column that its value should set in this input.
+You MUST include the keyword `foreign_key` and a object with keys `table` and `column`.
+The `column` key is the column that its value should set in this input.
+Use `renderDisplay` to customize how items are displayed, or the component will use `defaultRenderDisplay` which stringifies the item.

 You MUST include a `/api/g` api that could accept the following request in order to search for a record.